ddeutils/ddedocs/docs/services/azure/databricks/adb-init-script.md

 For shared access mode, you must add init scripts to the `allowlist`.
 See [Allowlist libraries and init scripts on shared compute](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-privileges/allowlist).

+- In your **Azure Databricks Workspace** :octicons-arrow-right-24: Click **Catalog**
+- Click Gear Icon to open the metastore details and permissions UI :octicons-arrow-right-24:
+  Select **Allowed JARs/Init Scripts** :octicons-arrow-right-24: Click Add

+!!! warning

+    Init scripts use the identity of the cluster owner.

 ---